sebarmeli/JAIL/README.md

 JAIL helps loading images asynchronously and it can be used to make your page load faster.

-Selected images will be downloaded after the document is ready not blocking the page to render elements in your page.
-Images can be loaded after an event is triggered (like `click`, `mouseover`, and `scroll`) or after a specified delay.
+Selected images will be downloaded if they are visible and when they are visible inside the viewport (rectangular viewing region).
+Images can be loaded after an event is triggered (such as `click`, `mouseover`, and `scroll`) or after a specified delay.
+It's advisable to call jail() after the DOM has been constructed (document ready).

 First of all, this plugin requires you to make some HTML changes.
-The `data-href` HTML5 data attribute should contain the location of the image, instead the `src` attribute should contain a really tiny image, like 1 pixel x 1 pixel.
-Also, I'd suggest to add a `noscript` block so that in case the user doesn't have Javascript enabled, the images will be displayed (progressive enhancement).
+The `data-href` attribute (HTML5 data attribute) should contain the location of the image, instead the `src` attribute should contain a placeholder such as really tiny image (E.g. 1 px x 1 px).
+Also, I would suggest to add a `noscript` block so that in case the user doesn't have Javascript enabled, the images will be displayed (progressive enhancement).

 <pre>
 	<code>